Neko

 * Before You Play

 * The most important thing I can say here about DayZ is that absolute knowledge is NOT needed to play for the first time, but it can be helpful.
-It took me at least 200 hours to feel confident in surviving on my own before I started watching people who've played for a long time.
-Learning the game painfully, and wondering about hoaxes and being wrong about game functions makes the game mystical starting out.
+It took me at least 200 hours to feel confident in surviving on my own.
+Learning the game painfully, and wondering about hoaxes and being wrong about game functions makes the game great starting out.

 It's awesome.
 Don't derive yourself from being a helpless noob, players will simply take you under their wing if you let them know you're new.
 They may also shoot you on the spot.
 This is just the equivalent of a wiki of my own personal knowledge.
 Lots of my information comes from watching creators who have tens of thousands of hours in this game.
 If I'm wrong about anything, which I will be, email my sorry ass and let me know.

-* This chapter I talk about game price, how to navigate the launcher and finding a server to play on, server restarts and how to fix data mismatch errors, HUD and User Interface, your inventory, how to use ingame voice chat (VOIP), and all of the ingame keybinds in this first section.
+* This chapter I talk about how to navigate the launcher and finding a server to play on, server restarts and how to fix data mismatch errors, HUD and User Interface, your inventory, how to use ingame voice chat (VOIP), and all of the ingame keybinds.
 Chapters after this will mention to read this initial explanation for context on the workings of the HUD, UI, and keybinds, so if you want context, read this!
-If you aren't planning to play and just want to know about the general gameplay and flow of necessities that a life on DayZ entails, feel free to skip this prologue.
-Please keep in mind I've never played on console so none of this is adapted to that.
+If you aren't planning to play and just want to know about the general gameplay and flow of necessities that a life on DayZ entails, feel free to skip the prologue.
+Please keep in mind I've never played on console and barely ever on Bohemia's official servers so none of this is adapted to that.
+Mods and modded maps like Namalsk are not available for any console version of DayZ.
+Keep in mind cars, trucks, and boats are the only vanilla vehicles, while helicopters are apart of the DayZ Expansion mod.

 * Player Names, Choosing a Model - In the DayZ Launcher, select "Parameters" and then "Profile name" to change your ingame name.
 Other players won't be able to see it unless there's a party system mod, or you talk in the ingame textchat.
 Admins will be able to see your name always - "Survivor" is the default name for someone who hasn't changed their in game name.
 If you want to play as a specific character model, you can only change it by going into the game.
 Press the big red PLAY button in the bottom left to open the game without loading into a server.
 Find the "Customize Character" button on the lower right-hand HUD (you might have to use the arrow buttons to flip through until it's there) and then press Save once you're finished.
 Lots of people use the "Random" spawn button to load in as a different model each life.
 But you deserve that choice!
 Use the "Custom" spawn button when you load into your server to use your chosen model.